|Profile||General | EIA profile | SEA profile|

 Contents of the scoping document

-After the scoping document has been given to the competent authority, it has 15 days to approve the terms of reference for the EIA report.
+After the scoping document has been given to the competent authority, it has 15 days to approve the terms of reference for the EIA report, which can be extended by another 15 days at the request of the proponent.

-There are no specifc requirements for the assessment process.
-The types of impacts that are considered for EIA in Mali are environmental, social and cultural impacts.
+There are no specific requirements for the assessment process.
+The types of impacts that are considered for ESIA in Mali are environmental, social and cultural impacts.

 Contents of the EIA report